mulesoft-labs/raml-client-generator/README.md

 * **body** - The parsed body response represented as a native type.
 * **raw** - The original raw response in the target language.

 The response body must be parsed according to the response `Content-Type` header.
-If the header is `application/json`, parse as JSON.
+If the header is `application/json`, it should be parsed automatically from JSON.
 If the header is `application/x-www-form-urlencoded`, parse as a url encoded form.
 Otherwise, it should be a string.

 ## License